charliecalvert/CloudNotes/Assignments/ElfNpmUnitTest.md

 ## Custom reporter

-If you ever get a hankering to create your own custom reporter, here is a start:
+If you ever get a hankering to create your own custom reporter, here is a start, to be saved in **customer-report.js**:

 ```javascript
 /**